 And there’s the rub–because from late spring to early fall, I carry a death wish for mosquitoes.

 It’s this: I am a mosquito magnet.
 Kevin gets nary a bite, even when they are swarming.
-It’s just not
+It’s just not right fair.

 Noxious sprays have little effect on my mosquito deliciousness, so I’ve been taking an internal route this summer: eating to avoid the pesky beasts.